 This is the first major piece of work assessed in the honours program.
 The Research Proposal should provide a comprehensive review of the literature relevant to the project, leading to a statement of the major experimental aims/hypotheses of your project and the rationale underlying the planned experiments.
 Detailed explanations of the experimental methods are not required, although you must show a general understanding of methods to be used.
-It is essential that you outline the experiments to be carried out, how the data will be analysed, and show that the experiments are appropriate in the light of both previous research in the area and the aims of your project.
+It is essential that you outline a research plan including how the data will be analysed and justify the suitability of the proposed experimental methodologies relative to both previous research in the area and the aims of your project.
 Finally, you should address the expected outcomes and significance of your research.
 The proposal should be an original, learned and critical appraisal of the literature on the topic and not simply a summary of the literature.
 It should illustrate that you have a personal insight into the area of your research project.
 It should be written such that the content is intelligible to the non-specialist reader.
 Jargon should be avoided and all abbreviations must be defined.